 Third Party options

-With the limited official channels for resetting in an accessible and/or cost effective manner, end-users are reliant on “liberated” services tools (normally supplied to service centres) or a compatible third party utility to allow the waste counter to be reset.
+In the past there were seriously limited options that left end-users reliant on “liberated” services tools (normally supplied to service centres) or a compatible third party utility to allow the waste counter to be reset.
 Epson have never made it company policy for end-users to attempt or use such tools and only legal action forced Epson America to provide a IPR (Ink Pad Reset) tool for a few years (only within North America).

 Needless to say the issue of resetting a printers waste ink counter is a contentious one but is largely addressed by tools such as the WICReset (Waste Ink Counter Reset) utility and development is supported by the purchase of “keys” which effectively act as reset credits to allow the waste counter to be reset.